 Save the Toggle shapes to the Tableau Repository

-Creating the Toggle Parameter
+Creating the toggle parameter

 Next, create a parameter with a data type of Boolean.
 Boolean fields have only two outcomes: True and False.
 In this case, the True values will eventually represent when the toggle is turned on, and the False values will represent when the toggle is turned off.